edyspider/ALStructureCreator/README.md

 ## Release Notes

-Updated release **0.2.0**.
+Updated release **0.3.0**.

-#### Added
+#### Added Features
-- New configuration and functionality that allows to create a Layout folder inside application folder Report for all the RDL/RDLC files.
+- New configuration in json format that allows to customize the default al folder structure.
+- New general action to create specific folder.
+- New configurations to identify type of object/files.
 #### View [Change Log](https://github.com/edyspider/ALStructureCreator/blob/master/CHANGELOG.md)

 -----------------------------------------------------------------------------------------------------------